vilmarbfilho/vilmarbfilho/README.md

 Hello!
 My name is **Vilmar**, I'm a Android Developer.

-I’ve developed projects using Node.js, NestJS, TypeScript, Python, and Flutter — some focused on learning and others closer to a professional level.
+I’ve developed projects using Node.js, NestJS, TypeScript, Python, Flutter, and iOS — some focused on learning and others closer to a professional level.
+I also create projects leveraging AI to enhance productivity in everyday processes.
 I’m curious about reverse engineering and enjoy understanding how things work under the hood.

 I believe that software can make the world a better place...